mypopydev/ffmpeg_build/README.md

 export LIBVA_DRIVER_NAME=iHD
 ```

-If everything is Ok, you can check this with vainfo:
+If everything is Ok, you can check this with vainfo, will get same output
+like this:

 ```
 $ vainfo